nathancooperjones/meezer/README.md

 # meezer
-Supervised Siamese networks using hard negative examples.
+Supervised Siamese-ish networks using hard negative examples.

 ![](https://i.redd.it/fq6l78zdlow21.jpg)

 A good deal of this code, especially files dealing with building and extracting information from the `annoy` index, is based off of [Ivis](https://github.com/beringresearch/ivis).
+The `Img2Vec` code is based off of [this repo](https://github.com/jaredwinick/img2vec-keras).

 ## Usage
 ```python